SnowScriptWinterOfCode/Technical_Writing/virtualisation.md

 (4) Enabling virtualization gives you access to a more extensive library of apps to use and install on your PC
 (5) Many apps and software are compatible with virtualization technology.

+# Use case of virtualisation

 For example, Bluestacks is an App Player that enables the execution of Android applications on computers running Microsoft Windows or macOS

-- Bluestacks are often used to play mobile games on a computer by running Android on Windows.
+- Bluestacks is often used to play games which are mobile/android compatible only on a computer.
-- This scenario demonstrates the necessity of enabling virtualization for a smoother process.
+- This is achieved by running android instance on computer.
+- So basically we will be using android on computer ! cool , isin't.
+- But all of this is about the features that bluestacks gives , the question is where virtualisation is in the picture of bluestacks ?
+- The answer lies in the fact that enabling virtualization makes such softwares run faster and without any lag.
+- The virtual copy of the CPU will be utilised by such apps using virtuaisation technology only.
 - While it can run with VT (Virtualization Technology) disabled, it may lag significantly.

 ## Enabling Virtualization in Windows